-1. Control Table:
+Control Table

-The tilting table must be capable of reproducing the movements of an offshore semi submersible drilling rig in a realistic manner in all foreseeable external movement conditions and in all foreseeable operating emergency and failure mode conditions.
+The tilting table must be capable of reproducing the movements of an offshore semi-submersible drilling rig in a realistic manner in all foreseeable external movement conditions and in all foreseeable operating emergency and failure mode conditions.
+Due to mobile nature of the tilting table a design must include safety feature to ensure the participants are subjected possible trips and falls during the motion i.e. safety belts on control chair.

-2. Ballast Control Console:
+Ballast Control Console

 The ballast control console with full operator control and monitoring functions shall be available through conventional operator interface and visual displays.
 The console shall include a communications panel for radio traffic via VHF and a rig network.
 A speaker shall be installed for simulated background noise, as shall a PA system.
+There must be display of roll and pitch trends.

 Alarms and other audible distractions shall also be located within the control cabin.

-Display of roll and pitch trends
+There must be display of roll and pitch trends.

-Display of basic stability parameters (GM, displacement, KG Margin, Skew Forces).
+There must be display of basic stability parameters such as GM, displacement, KG margin and skew forces.

-3. Mooring Control Panel:
+Mooring Control Panel

-This shall be situated within the ballast control cabin and shall be a fully operable mooring control and monitoring panel,incorporating simultaneous tension and line information of all anchors and cables.
+This shall be situated within the ballast control cabin and be a fully operable mooring control and monitoring panel, incorporating simultaneous tension and line information of all anchors and cables.

-4. CCTV system
+CCTV system

-It is recommended to have access during simulation to CCTV system to oversee pumproom and thrusters rooms.
-The camera should be able to move around zoom in and zoom out in 3D environment.
-Quality of 3D graphics should allow a participant to recognise flooding, fire upon inspecting the space in question via CCTV camera.
+It is recommended that there be access during simulation to a CCTV system to oversee pumproom and thruster rooms.
+The camera should be able to move around, zoom in and zoom out in a 3D environment.
+Quality of 3D graphics should allow participants to recognise flooding and fire upon inspecting the space in question via a CCTV camera.

-5. Instructor Control Cabin
+Instructor Control Cabin

-A fully equipped instructor facility shall be enclosed in a separate compartment with full command, control, monitoring and communications facilities.
-This shall include a communicat ions panel for outgoing and incoming transmissions, incorporating VHF, telephone, background noise and P.A.
+A fully equipped instructor facility shall be enclosed in a separate compartment with full command, control, monitoring and communication facilities.
+This shall include a communications panel for outgoing and incoming transmissions, incorporating VHF, telephone, background noise and PA.
 Included in this facility shall be a remote screen monitoring facility with multiple screen options reflecting the student screens and giving the instructor control of the training exercises.

-6. Slave Display Panel with Separate Communications Panel:
+Slave Display Panel with Separate Communications Panel

-A slave display panel that replicates the condition of the operator's controls shall be provided for students not active in the ballast control room to review actions generated during the exercise.
-The provision of communications equipment will also allow student to participate in the exercise.
+A slave display panel that replicates the condition of the operator's controls shall be provided for students not active in the Ballast Control room to review actions generated during the exercise.
+The provision of communications equipment will also allow students to participate in the exercise.

-5. Instructor Control Facility:
+Instructor Control Facility